OpenDataScotland/jkan/_datasets/moray+council-private+water+supplies+user+%28moray%29.md

   U or U1 etc = unused supply infrastructure.
 Sites marked with "Y" confirmed are for sites where we have visited site and obtained more accurate locations.
 The list does not include historic private water supplies.
-The data is provided based on the best information available to the council at the time of writing.</p>
+The data is provided based on the best information available to the council at the time of writing.
+maintainer: Moray Council
+notes: <p>arcgis API</p>
 organization: Moray Council
 original_dataset_link: https://www.arcgis.com/home/item.html?id=3bdc1668ba8a4140ae2a18f246621b9e
-records: 2125
+records: null
 resources: []
 schema: default
 title: Private Water Supplies User (Moray)